peterfarrar/principles-of-marketing-notes/exam_1.md

 Government policies, regulations, trade laws, taxation, and political stability can affect how businesses operate, market, and expand.

 #### Economic
-hese include economic conditions such as inflation, interest rates, exchange rates, consumer purchasing power, and overall economic growth, which can affect consumer spending and business operations.
+These include economic conditions such as inflation, interest rates, exchange rates, consumer purchasing power, and overall economic growth, which can affect consumer spending and business operations.

 #### Technological
-his includes advancements in technology, innovation, automation, and digital transformation that can impact product development, marketing strategies, and competitive advantages.
+This includes advancements in technology, innovation, automation, and digital transformation that can impact product development, marketing strategies, and competitive advantages.

 #### Social-cultural
 These involve societal trends, demographics, cultural attitudes, and lifestyle changes that influence consumer behavior and demand for products or services.